Matt Roloff: Little People, Big World

 Little People, Big World premiered in August 2005.
-It was filmed 320 days a year for six seasons.
+It was recorded 320 days a year for six seasons.
 Roloff is an executive producer of the show.

-The first season took seven months to film.
+The first season took seven months to record.
 At the end of the first season of Little People, Big World, Roloff is shown again taking a job in computer sales for the software company Amdocs, for which he worked as a consultant.

 In 2008, Roloff traveled to Iraq to assist an Iraqi family with three dwarf children who needed medical attention.
 His trip was the subject of the season-ending episodes of the fourth season of Little People, Big World, and it was covered by CNN and other national news outlets.
 The entire family appeared on The Oprah Winfrey Show in 2008.

 In December 2010, Little People, Big World concluded its sixth full season.
 After taking a short break, TLC/Discovery once again reached out to the Roloff family to film 4 one-hour "Little People, Big World" Specials.

-In the summer of 2012, the Roloffs began filming another season, a spin-off called Little People Big World: Wedding Farm.
+In the summer of 2012, the Roloffs began taping another season, a spin-off called Little People Big World: Wedding Farm.
 Six episodes were filmed and the show was released in November 2012.

 Little People, Big World: Conquering Mt.
 St. Helens premiered in March 2013.
 In this episode, Amy and Zach train to climb Mt.
 St. Helens and Matt builds a one-room schoolhouse.
 More specials like this aired.